Jonathan Rea: Personal life

 Queen's University Belfast conferred an honorary doctorate on Rea during December 2019.

-In 2021, Rea obtained his UK motorcycle licence for solo road machines by undertaking a course in his native Northern Ireland.
+In 2021, Rea obtained his UK motorcycle licence for solo road machines by undertaking a course in his native Northern Ireland having passed with no minors and having the driving instructor pass him a laurel and bottle of champagne for his achievements.

-Rea was appointed Member of the Order of the British Empire (MBE) in the 2017 Birthday Honours and Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours, both for services to motorcycle racing.
+He was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours, also for services to motorcycle racing.